nicpolhamus/rogue-map-gen/README.md

 ## Current Task:

-Need to get map population corrected
+- [x] Need to get map population corrected
+- [ ] Adjust page to allow for user to put in custom height & width for map
+- [ ] Change display format for Map, for a cleaner look
+- [ ] create a Jekyll page, then add this app to the Jekyl page